autowarefoundation/autoware/ros/src/sensing/fusion/packages/autoware_camera_lidar_calibrator/README.md

 1. Click the pixel in the image.
 1. Click the corresponding 3D point in Rviz using the *Publish Point*.
 1. Repeat this at least 9 times.
-1. Once finished the file will be saved in your home directory with the name `YYYYmmdd_HHMM_autoware_lidar_camera_calibration.yaml`.
+1. Once finished, the file will be saved in your home directory with the name `YYYYmmdd_HHMM_autoware_lidar_camera_calibration.yaml`.
-1. This file cna be used with Autoware's Calibration Publisher to publish and register the transformation between the LiDAR and Camera.
+1. This file can be used with Autoware's Calibration Publisher to publish and register the transformation between the LiDAR and Camera.
+The file contains both the intrinsic and extrinsic parameters.

 ### Parameters available